OogieOrange/project2-rps/README.md

 ## Wireframe

 The wireframe for the webpage.
 Certain other elements were added when coding the page.
+This to either make it look more pleasing or to add another function to the page.

 <img src="assets/readme-images/wireframe-rps.jpg" alt="Image showing wireframe">